 This is why it's important to understand the key components of a legally binding contract when drafting an agreement.

 Legally binding contracts must include a 'bargain'.
 This is to say one party doing something in exchange for the other party doing something else; which is typically paying money.

 But the exchange could also be exchanging services if money is not involved.
 The consideration has to be significant, but it does not necessarily need to be adequate.
 There is no law saying that a bargain must be of equal value, just that it must have some value.

-Insufficient consideration could be when a contract allows for one party to avoid a penalty for failing to fulfil their end of the bargain which isn't mirrored by the other party.
+Insufficient consideration could be when a contract allows for one party to avoid damages for failing to fulfil their end of the bargain which isn't mirrored by the other party.